oxidecomputer/rfd-api/README.md

    │                    │    Use access token to    │                             │
    │                    │    fetch user info and    │                             │
    │                    │    perform authn based    │                             │
-   │                    │    on verified emails     │                             │
+   │                    │    on remote user id      │                             │
    │                    │    into the RFD API.      │                             │
    │                    │    Return RFD API token   │                             │
    │                    │                           │                             │